Kahfisa/E-Commerce-Data-Analysis/README.md

 ## Introduction
 This project analyzes e-commerce data to uncover insights on customer behavior, revenue trends, and product performance.
 The main focus of the analysis includes:

-- Customer demographics
+- Customer demographics.
-- Best-selling & least-purchased products
+- Best-selling and least-purchased products.
-- Revenue trends throughout the year
+- Revenue trends throughout the year.
-- Contribution of cities & states to revenue
+- Contribution of cities and states to revenue.
-- Customer payment preferences
+- Customer payment preferences.
-- Purchase frequency patterns & total customer spending
+- Purchase frequency patterns and total customer spending.